enmanueldeleonr/awsstreaming/README.md

 * Some cost optimization may be possible—perhaps using SQS and SNS instead of the expensive MSK.
 * For databases, it's a good practice to change the default ports.
 * Better Security Group creation with more specific rules should be taken into account.
+* The EKS Cluster can take a lot to destroy since it has lifecicle policie attach in the autoscaling group.